-(1) For Mr. Mueller, Dr. Meyer, and Mr. Bachus, the amounts in this column reflect non-performance-related bonuses that were negotiated in connection with the employment agreements we entered into with them prior to our initial public offering.
-For Dr. Player, the amount in this column reflects a non-performance-related bonus of \$68,750 that was negotiated in connection with the employment agreement we entered into with her prior to our initial public offering, as well as an additional discretionary bonus of \$6,250.
-For Messrs.
-Richardson, Richardson, Lacrosse, and Fischer, the amounts in this column reflect discretionary bonuses.

-- (2) The amounts shown in this column reflect the compensation costs attributable to unrestricted stock granted to Mr. Mueller in 2008 recognized in fiscal year 2008 for financial statement reporting purposes in accordance with SFAS 123(R).
-The compensation costs are based on the SFAS 123(R) grant date fair value for the shares of common stock granted.
+- (1) For Mr. Mueller, Dr. Meyer, Mr. Bachus and Dr. Player, the amounts in this column for 2008 reflect non-performance-related bonuses that were negotiated in connection with the employment agreements we entered into with them prior to our initial public offering, as well as, for Dr. Player only, an additional discretionary bonus of \$6,250.
+All other amounts in this column reflect discretionary bonuses paid prior to the time we became a public company. - (2) The amounts shown in this column reflect the compensation costs attributable to unrestricted stock granted to Mr. Mueller in 2008 recognized in fiscal year 2008.
+The compensation costs are based on the grant date fair value for the shares of common stock granted.
 Such grant date fair value has been calculated on the basis of the fair market value of our common stock on the grant date.
-No shares of stock were granted in any year prior to 2008. - (3) The amounts shown in this column reflect the SFAS 123(R) compensation costs recognized in fiscal year 2008 attributable to the stock options granted to the named executive officers in 2008.
-The SFAS 123(R) compensation costs are based on the SFAS 123(R) grant date fair value of each stock option and do not take into account any estimated forfeitures related to service-based vesting conditions, if any.
-Assumptions used in the calculation of the SFAS 123(R) grant date fair value of each option granted during the 2008 fiscal year are set forth in Notes 2 and 14 to our financial statements for the fiscal year ended December 31, 2008 included in our 2008 Annual Report on Form 10-K. No options were granted in any year prior to 2008. - (4) For Mr. Brent D. Richardson, the amounts in this column include the value of payments made by us on a Company-owned vehicle used by Mr. Richardson and, for 2007 only, the amount of an employee-receivable forgiven by the Company and personal tax preparation fees paid for by the Company.
+No shares of stock were granted in any year prior to 2008. - (3) The amounts shown in this column reflect the compensation costs attributable to the stock options granted to the named executive officers in 2008.
+The compensation costs are based on the grant date fair value of each stock option and do not take into account any estimated forfeitures related to service-based vesting conditions, if any.
+Assumptions used in the calculation of the grant date fair value of each option granted during the 2008 fiscal year are set forth in Notes 2 and 15 to our financial statements for the fiscal year ended December 31, 2009 included in our 2009 Annual Report on Form 10-K. No options were granted in 2009 or in any year prior to 2008. - (4) The amounts in this column reflect non-equity incentive payments earned pursuant to our Cash Incentive Plan. - (5) For Mr. Brent D. Richardson, the amounts in this column include the value of payments made by us on a Company-owned vehicle used by Mr. Richardson and, for 2007 only, the amount of an employee-receivable forgiven by the Company and personal tax preparation fees paid for by the Company.
 For Mr. Mueller, the amount in this column reflects the value of tuition-free enrollment for an additional child at Grand Canyon University (beyond the single spouse or child tuition benefit available to all full-time Company employees).
-For Messrs.
-Christopher D. Richardson, Lacrosse, and Fischer and Dr. Player, the amounts in this column reflect matching payments made by the Company under our 401(k) plan. - (5) Mr. Mueller, Dr. Meyer, and Mr. Bachus commenced employment with us on July 1, 2008. - (6) Mr. Fischer was appointed our Chief Administrative Officer effective July 1, 2008.
-From 2007 through June 30, 2008, he served as our Chief Financial Officer. - (\) Mr. Richardson served as our Chief Executive Officer from 2004 through June 30, 2008.
+For Dr. Meyer, Mr. Christopher D. Richardson, and Dr. Player, the amounts in this column reflect matching payments made by the Company under our 401(k) plan.
+In 2009, the amounts in this column include company paid life insurance premiums for all named executive officers. - (6) Mr. Mueller, Dr. Meyer, and Mr. Bachus commenced employment with us on July 1, 2008.

-2008 Grants of Plan-Based Awards
+2009 Grants of Plan-Based Awards